nobodyzxc/MineSweeper/README.md

-# MineSweeper-Solver
+# MineSweeperProject
 A series of practice about MineSweeper.

-It contains two part.
+It contains two parts.

     1.Make a MineSweeper game.